top of page

 Why Love Belongs at the Center

-Love and compassion are not idealistic luxuries.
-They are practical necessities for regenerative communities.
+Love and compassion are not luxuries.
+Love and compassion are not luxuries.
+They are necessities for regenerative communities.

 Dr. Martin Luther King Jr. called love “the most durable power in the world.”
 He meant love as a civic force: the capacity to hold people’s dignity while still insisting on justice, accountability, and repair.
 Love without power becomes sentimentality; power without love becomes domination.
 Regeneration requires both.